9. Tweedsmuir and The Covenanters.

 In May 1684 a Royal Proclamation was issued denouncing those charged with rebellion who had fled from justice and included a list of persons from the whole of Peeblesshire who must give themselves up.
 The list which follows sounds more like a muster for Upper Tweed!

 James Nicol, vagabond in the said shire.

-John Hunter who was killed the following year does not appear on the wanted list though two other Hunters appear as well as two Welshs.
+John Hunter, who was killed the following year does not appear on the list.
+However two other Hunters appear on the list as well as two Welshs.

 John Graham of Claverhouse who was Sherrif of Dumfriesshire had expanded his activities eastwards was determined to stamp out the conventicles (outdoor meetings) that were taking place regularly at Talla and Fruid.
 He had a dragoon billeted at the Bield in Tweedsmuir to gather information to no avail.
 The conventicles continued.

 There are some blanks in the Tweedsmuir Kirk records at this time but the following are of interest:

 December 2nd 1677 "No session kept by reason of all elders being at conventicles"

 "No public sermon, soldiers being sent to apprehend the minister, but he was receiving notification of their design, went away and retired."

 "23rd November 1679 " Memorandum of those who had their children baptised at Conventicles."

 "The collection this day to be given to a man for acting as watch during the time of the sermon."